-The Ministry of Foreign Affairs and International Cooperation warns UAE citizens residing in or traveling to London of a recent increase in violence and knife crime, including a number of attacks on citizens of Arab Gulf states.
+The Ministry of Foreign Affairs warns UAE citizens residing in or traveling to London of a recent increase in violence and knife crime, including a number of attacks on citizens of Arab Gulf states.
 We advise our citizens to take special care, especially at night, and avoid wearing valuable items that attract attention in public places.

 The Ministry requests Emirati citizens in London to coordinate with the Embassy regarding any security concerns.
 They should contact the Embassy at the following number for assistance in the event of any threats to their security and safety: +4420 7581 1281.